SebiGo/BrewControlServer/README.md

 # About BrewControlServer
 This software brews beer.
 Well, it controls the mashing process.
-You can run it on a Raspberry Pi, connected to a DS18B20 temperature sensor and any relay, preferably a solid state relay.
+You can run it on a [Raspberry Pi][raspberry], connected to a DS18B20 temperature sensor and any relay, preferably a solid state relay.
 The relay connects to the heating in your mashing kettle.
 In this repository, you will find the server that provides all necessary REST services to control the mashing process.
 You can find a suitable client in the [BrewControlClient repository][BrewControlClient].

 # Installation